Claualvarez/ECCB2020/Superimposition.md

 **6. Run the alignment or click [here](http://cospi.iiserpune.ac.in/click/output/01092020233149/01092020233149.html) to open the pre-computed superimposition.**

-**7. Examine the results and compare them to the superimposition that we previously computed using TM-align. \
+**7. Examine the results and compare them to the superimposition that we previously computed using TM-align.** \
-Locate the alignment summary.**
+Locate the alignment summary. \
+- How many residues have been aligned? \
+- What is the RMSD of this superimposition?

   ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/CLICK_summary.png)

 **Pay particular attention to the structure-derived sequence alignment.**

   ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/CLICK_seq_aln.png)

-  How many residues have been aligned? \
-  What is the RMSD of this superimposition?

 **Are these superimpositions substantially different?
 Why?
 And how do you decide which one to use?**

 ## Exercise 3: Using a binding-site to superimpose proteins

 Hemerythrins have a conserved non-heme diiron-binding site.
-Most of residues that participate in the coordination of the two iron ions are highly conserved.
+Most of the residues that participate in the coordination of these two iron ions are highly conserved.

 _______